Ken Cuccinelli as Attorney General of Virginia: Litigation against climate scientists

 In May 2010, the University of Virginia began legal proceedings challenging Cuccinelli's investigative demand.
 The school's petition states that Virginia's "Fraud Against Taxpayers Act" (FATA) cited by Cuccinelli is not applicable in this case, as four of the five grants were federal, and that the fifth was an internal University of Virginia grant originally awarded in 2001.
 The filing also states that FATA was enacted in 2003 and is not retroactive.

 In August 2010, Albemarle Circuit Court Judge Paul Peatross heard argument on when Cuccinelli should get the requested data.
 On August 30, 2010, Judge Paul M. Peatross Jr. said that "the nature of the conduct is not stated so that any reasonable person could glean what Dr. Mann did to violate the statute," the judge wrote.

-In September 2010, Virginia Attorney General Ken Cuccinelli sent a new civil subpoena to the University of Virginia renewing a demand for documents related to the work of Mann.
+In September 2010, Cuccinelli sent a new civil subpoena to the University of Virginia renewing a demand for documents related to the work of Mann.
 Cuccinelli narrowed his request to documents related to a grant that funded research unrelated to climate reconstructions.
 The demand also sought emails between Mann and 39 other climate change scientists.
 Cuccinelli filed a notice of appeal of the case to the Virginia Supreme Court, which ruled that Cuccinelli did not have the authority to make these demands.
 The outcome was hailed as a victory for academic freedom.